terrordayvg/PT_VQC-Tomography/README.rst

 What is PT_VQC?
 -------------------
-This repository combines all the codes to produce the plots and results from the following article: -----
+This repository combines all the codes to produce the plots and results from the following article: arXiv:2404.16541, if used, cite it correspondently.